DangViTin/linuxlearn/book/part2-baremetal/ch11-ivt-dcd-image.md

 5. Watch the LED.

 If it blinks, you have just booted an i.MX6ULL from an SD card you produced byte by byte.
 No U-Boot, no mkimage, no Yocto.
 Just 60 lines of Python and 50 lines of C/asm.
-> **Yocto:** a metadata-driven build system for producing custom Linux distributions.

 ## 11.6  Reading IVT from a vendor image